wur5atwit/redesigned-train/README.md

 ## Infomation about functions
-Function 1 designed to process and combine data from an Excel spreadsheet for CRN2.
+Function 1 combines CRN into CRN2.

 Function 2:
 Count Faculty Conflict Function Designed to identify and count scheduling conflicts for faculty members based on exam schedules.